Oronde Gadsden: Miami Dolphins

 In 1998, the Miami Dolphins were having problems finding a capable complement to O. J. McDuffie and signed Gadsden to compete for the position.
 He entered the season as a 27-year-old rookie and his first NFL reception was a 44-yard touchdown on opening day against the Indianapolis Colts.
-He ended up starting 12 games, finishing with 48 receptions, 713 yards (second on the team) and 7 receiving touchdowns (tied for first on the team).
+Gadsden ended up starting 12 games, finishing with 48 receptions, 713 yards (second on the team) and seven receiving touchdowns (tied for first on the team).

-The next year, he registered 48 receptions (second on the team), a career-high 803 yards and 6 receiving touchdowns (led the team).
-In 2000 after Dan Marino retired, he had a career-high 56 receptions for 786 yards and 6 receiving touchdowns (led the team).
-After the 2001 season, health problems limited his production to a combined 20 receptions with no touchdowns.
-He was waived injured on September 5, 2003, leaving the Dolphins after starting all but 6 games of the games he played and ranking in the top 10 of the franchise's all-time receiver list.
+In 1999, Gadsden registered 48 receptions (second on the team), a career-high 803 yards and six receiving touchdowns (which led the team).
+In 2000, after Dan Marino retired, he had a career-high 56 receptions for 786 yards and six receiving touchdowns (led the team).
+After the 2001 season, health problems limited Gadsden's production to a combined 20 receptions, with no touchdowns.
+He was waived injured on September 5, 2003, leaving the Dolphins after starting all but six of the games he played and ranking in the top 10 of the franchise's all-time receiver list.

 Gadsden's two most famous catches came against the New York Jets on an across-the-middle one-handed catch from Jay Fiedler, and in the 2001 playoffs against the Oakland Raiders, in which Gadsden reached up and caught the pass one-handed in full stride while falling backwards.
 Photographs of both catches are displayed in the Pro Football Hall of Fame and were nominated for ESPYs.

-Gadsden has the distinction of catching Dan Marino's last touchdown pass.
+Gadsden has the distinction of catching Marino's last touchdown pass.

 NFL statistics

 Personal life

 Gadsden runs the clothing company Original Gear, which he started in 2000 while he still was an NFL player.
 The company went public in 2006 under the name TotalLuxuryGroup.
 He is also involved with his charity, NextLevel Charities, which enables underprivileged and disadvantaged youths to achieve success in athletics and academics.
 He was a minority owner of the Miami Morays of the National Indoor Football League.
-His son Oronde Gadsden II is a football player at Syracuse University.
+His son, Oronde Gadsden II, is a tight end for the Los Angeles Chargers.